tkmnet/rcrs-scripts/README.md

 if you do not using wget, you can use `curl -O` as alternative `wget`.

 ## Fix RoboCupRescueSimulation server for Java8
-*It is already applied this script, if you installed server using "install-roborescue.sh".*
+*if you installed server using "install-roborescue.sh", it is already applied this script.*

 Runs commands on the server's root.
 ```